mlc-ai/mlc-llm/ios/README.md

 5. use Xcode to open MLCChat.xcodeproj, click on Automatically manage signing, and then click Product - Run.
-If you find the error "Failed to register bundle identifier", change the Bundle Identifier to any other name
+If you find the error "Failed to register bundle identifier", change the Bundle Identifier to any other name.